AbrahamN/couchcontroller/QUICK_START.md

 If you get stuck:

-1. Run tests: `python test_components.py`
+1. Run tests: `couchcontroller-test`
-2. Check logs with debug: `python host.py --debug`
+2. Check logs with debug: `couchcontroller-host --debug`
 3. Review SETUP.md for detailed instructions

 ## Tips for Best Experience